Thomas Evans (Tomos Glyn Cothi): Imprisoned for a song

 He always denied having sung this song.
 During his imprisonment, he was met with great sympathy.

 Hen-Dy-Cwrdd

-In 1811, he became the minister of the Old Meeting House, Aberdare, where he continued to be beloved and respected until his death on 29 January 1833.
+In 1811, he became the minister of the Old Meeting House, Aberdare, where he remained until his death on 29 January 1833.
+He was interred at the northern pine-end of the chapel.
+The chapel, which was rebuilt in 1862, has a monument to Evans in the lobby.

 Writings

 His first publication was probably a translation of Priestley's Triumph of Truth, being an Account of the Trial of Elwall for publishing a book in Defense of the Unity of God, 1793.
 Altogether, he published more than twenty works, most of them theological.
 In 1795, he issued No. 1 of a quarterly magazine, The Miscellaneous Repository, which had to be discontinued with No. 3 for lack of sufficient support.
 In 1809, he published an English-Welsh dictionary, compiled while in prison.
 In 1811, he published a hymn-book of a hundred hymns, all original.
 A second edition appeared in 1822.